Wood Boring Insects

 See What's Really Going On!

-In the past I have located concealed wood boring insect damage in homes but the proper conditions must be met.
-When termites or carpenter ants do invade buildings, the normal heat patterns of concealed structural members (inside walls and floors) are changed due to the structure being damaged or hollowed out.
-The damaged wood members will emit a slightly different temperature than the solid wood members.
-This slight difference in temperature is quite obvious and visible to the trained eye with a thermal imaging camera.
+In the past, I’ve successfully identified concealed wood-boring insect damage in homes, but certain conditions must be met for thermal imaging to be effective.
+When termites or carpenter ants and powder post beetles invade buildings, they alter the normal heat patterns of hidden structural components, such as walls and floors, due to the damage or hollowing out of the wood.
+These affected wood members emit slightly different temperatures compared to intact ones.
+This subtle temperature difference is easily detectable and visible to a trained eye using a thermal imaging camera.

-Visually, this wall looks great, but infrared detects termite activity.
+Visually, this wall appears flawless, but infrared imaging reveals hidden termite activity.

 My inspection results will be captured and then documented into a professional report, providing you with tangible proof of all my wood boring insect findings.